tusharkumarshahi/taskmaster-api/docs/RBAC_Design_Document.md

 ### Developer

 **Scope:**
-Default role for all MuleSoft API developers providing full self-service capability for day-to-day development work within team boundaries.
+Default role for all developers providing full self-service capability for day-to-day development work within team boundaries.

 **Primary Capabilities:**
 - Full catalog visibility across all teams (read-only for other teams' resources)
 - Create and manage catalog entries for own team's APIs and services
-- Execute scaffolder templates to create new API projects
+- Execute scaffolder templates to create new projects
-- Deploy to Dev and QA environments for own team's APIs
-- Publish and update Docusaurus for own team
+- Publish and update documentation for own team
-- View CI/CD pipeline status and deployment history
-- Create ServiceNow incidents

 **Boundaries:**
-- Cannot deploy to Staging or Production environments
 - Cannot modify scaffolder templates or platform configuration
 - Cannot modify catalog entries owned by other teams
-- Cannot view security scan results for other teams
-- No access to Anypoint Platform configuration
+- Cannot delete catalog entries
-- No access to audit logs or compliance reports
+- No access to audit logs or platform administration

 ---